swuecho/redashX/README.md

 1. write your query in Redash, write down the query id.
 2. use the query id to fetch data. `useRedashData(query_id)`
-3. use the data in your custom React Components.
+3. use the data in your custom React Component.

 ## plot data